Adurot/Calculator/README.md

-# Calculator
+# Calculator Two-Step Equation Tutorial

-Four Function Calculator.
-Allows unlimited operation length with a calculation update with each button press.
+Tutorial for using a calculator to help solve a two-step algebra equation.